-History of the KTC
+About the KTC

-Ithaca and the region have responded to this dynamism.
-Audiences fill our seats, and support in the community is strong and generous.
+In addition to the staff, over 140 actors, directors, designers and crew make their contribution to the artistic life of the Kitchen Theatre Company and the Ithaca area every season.
+Ithaca and the regional patrons have responded by filling our seats, and the support by the community is strong and generous.
 Moreover, many artists have a place they can now call "home."

 The Kitchen Theatre Company was the dream of a group of talented and determined theater artists.
 In 1991, they created a place where they could work together and hone their craft.
 Led by Matt Tauber and Tim O'Brien, the Kitchen Theatre Company made an auspicious debut with its ambitious production of Sam Shepard's Buried Child.
 The productions were infused with the high energy and drive of hungry young artists setting out to change the world.
 KTC moved to the new arts organization complex forming in the Clinton House in 1995.
 For the fourth through the sixth seasons, Norm Johnson, Jr. took up the artistic reins.
 Norm championed the challenging and difficult over easy entertainment.
 Under Norm, the theater also served as a launching pad, giving main stage opportunities to promising students, notably Jesse Bush and Joe Calarco, who have continued to be associated with the Kitchen.

 The Kitchen Theatre's LEED-certified building on West State/MLK Jr. Street in Ithaca.
 Photo by Dave Burbank.